vithorcamara/FAP-Softex/README.md

 ## Archives
 Support archives to help students in another matters about programming knowledge and profiles
 - Apostille- Web Programming HTML/CSS
-- Contact- Put your Git Hub Profile Here
+- Contacts (Put your Git Hub and LinkedIn Profile)
-- Contact- Put your LinkedIn Profile Here
 - Step to Step- Reference
 - Melissa's Slide Front-End
 - Sugestion- Personalize your Git Hub Profile